A Custom form for Django's Automatic Admin.

 class BookAdminForm(ModelForm):

-author = UserModelChoiceField(User.objects.all().order_by('first_name'))
+author = UserModelChoiceField(User.objects.all().order_by('first\_name'))

 class Meta: